leburnett/reiser-documentation/Ephys/ephys_nested_rf.md

 [ PNG - Add png of whatthe pattern genertor looks like for ]

-Describe changing the rotation of the arena to generate the bars moving at different angles.
+To make the patterns of the bars in different orientations, the "arena parameters" were updated to rotate the 'arena' to get the desired rotation of the bar.

 #### Modifying the parameters of P2